RoseTeam/Futurakart/docs/README.md

 #### setup_all.bash

+A script that sets few aliases :

+- `fkart` to perform 'cd ~/futurakart_ws/; source devel/setup.bash'
+- `save_gmap` to save map produced by gmapping (see `futurakart_2dnav` package)
+- `src` to source from current folder : `source devel/setup.bash`

-A script that sets an alias 'fkart' to perform 'cd ~/futurakart_ws/; source devel/setup.bash' and variables ROS_MASTER_URI and ROS_HOSTNAME defined in `ros.conf`.
+Also the script sets the variables ROS_MASTER_URI and ROS_HOSTNAME defined in `ros.conf`.
 Before the usage copy and rename ros.conf.example to ros.conf and setup your value.

 Usage :
 ```